-If you plan to take COMM 675 or COMM 790, you must submit the form with proposal/syllabus to Anne Marie Campian no later than three weeks prior to the first day of classes.
+If you plan to take COMM 675 or COMM 790, you must submit the form with proposal/syllabus to Anne Marie Campian no later than three weeks prior to the first day of classes in order for the proposal to be reviewed.
 If submitted later than that, enrollment cannot be guaranteed.